- Director, Principal Investigator

 Xiaoqian, Li (firstname.lastname@example.org)

-As a second-year PhD student at SUTD, I am excited to be part of the first crop of graduate students in the Language and Social Cognition Lab.
+I am excited to be part of the first crop of graduate students in the Language and Social Cognition Lab.
 I am broadly interested in how children learn from others and what is the effect of learning more than one language (e.g., bilingualism) on children’s learning process and cognitive development.
 I am especially curious to know what are the cues children use when they decide to trust and learn from certain people but not the others, when children accept information that are in conflict with their own knowledge, and how these abilities develop through the preschool years.
 I will be exploring these questions as a member of the LASC Lab.

 *Xiaoqian has completed her 6-month research internship at the Social Learning Lab @ Stanford University.